yvt/openspades/README.md

 * Less harsh and digestible flashlight
 * Streamer-friendly (disable chat, hide ip, sanitize player names) ((todo))
 * Extended player name length and no restriction to ASCII only (needs to be tested)
+* Shows useful variables in the Preferences menu

 ## But what if I want the viewmodel or the default crosshair?
 No problem!
-Almost all the changes here are implemented in such a way so that toggling a variable i.e `p_viewmodel` will turn on or off the change, sometimes with a relaunch.
+Almost all the changes here are implemented in such a way so that toggling a variable i.e toggling `p_viewmodel` will turn on or off the change, sometimes with a relaunch.
 For crosshairs, if you want the default crosshair back but keep all the other changes, you just copy the contents of `Resources/Gfx/Crosshairs/Default` into `Resources/Gfx` for the default crosshair.

 ## How to build?
 [Just build like normal OpenSpades.](https://github.com/yvt/openspades/wiki/Building)